 When you’re traveling, even just for an overnight trip, think ahead about the products you might need.
 If you already own them, bring them!
 Otherwise, you run the risk of heading to the nearest pharmacy and grabbing more items that come in plastic packaging.
 Pack smart and avoid extra plastic.

-Use paper sandwich bags
+Use reusable sandwich bags

 Buy fresh bread